Princeton-CDH/muse/docs/DEVELOPERNOTES.md

 For gated models like TranslateGemma, you must accept the license:

 1. Visit the model page: [https://huggingface.co/google/translategemma-4b-it](https://huggingface.co/google/translategemma-4b-it)
-2. Click "Agree and access repository" to accept the license terms
+2. Click "Acknowledge license" to accept the license terms

-Alternatively, authentication can be configured by setting the `HF_TOKEN` environment variable.
-See the [HuggingFace authentication guide](https://huggingface.co/docs/huggingface_hub/quick-start#authentication) for more information.